qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   in the layer's properties dialog (see :ref:`actions_menu`).
 * **Data attributes**: This is the list of attribute fields and values for the feature that has been clicked.
+* When a vector layer has defined :ref:`relations <vector_relations>`,
+  the :guilabel:`Identify Results` panel can display both **referenced** and **referencing** related features.
+  To view these relations, ensure that the :guilabel:`Show relations` option is enabled in the :ref:`Identify Settings <identify_toolbar>`.
-* information about the related child feature if you defined a :ref:`relation <vector_relations>`:
+  Available information for each related feature include:

   * the name of the relation
-  * the entry in reference field, e.g. the name of the related child feature
+  * the entry in the referenced or referencing field, identifying the feature
-  * **Data attributes**: This is the list of attributes fields and values of the related child feature.
+  * the list of attribute fields and values

-When a vector layer has defined :ref:`relations <vector_relations>`, the :guilabel:`Identify Results` panel can display both **referenced** and **referencing** related features.
-To view these relations, ensure that the :guilabel:`Show relations` option is enabled in the :ref:`Identify Settings <identify_view>`.

   You can expand related features to explore connected records through multiple levels, including many-to-many (n:m) and polymorphic relations.
   Only nodes you explicitly expand are loaded, preventing excessive nesting.

   To focus on a specific related record, right-click it and choose :guilabel:`Identify Feature`.
   This re-centers the identify results on the selected feature, starting a new identification tree from it and effectively limiting the visible nesting depth.
   Features already shown in ancestor nodes are automatically omitted to avoid duplicates or circular relations.

 .. index:: External Storage, WebDAV